douglasgscofield/bioinfo/scripts/README.md

 `fastaSort`: Sort Fasta file by ID, naturally (id_1, id_2, ..., id_10, id_11, ...).
 One argument, the Fasta filename, and writes sorted output to standard output.
 Requires `BioPerl 1.6.922` or thereabouts (`Bio::DB::Fasta` needs to have the `get_all_primary_ids` method), as well as `Sort::Naturally`.
 Because of its use of `Bio::DB::Fasta`, it creates a specialised index file for the Fasta file, which can be time-consuming to create but greatly speeds up sorting once completed.
 If you would like to remove this index after completion of the script, set `$remove_index` to 1 within the script.

 `gffSort`: Sort GFF file by sequence name (column 1) then numerically by position (column 4).
-One argument, the GFF filename, and writes sorted output to standard output while also removing comment lines specified with `###`, which are inserted by MAKER.
+One argument, the GFF filename, and writes sorted output to standard output while also removing comment lines specified with `###`, which are inserted by MAKER.  **NOTE** this is a very crude wrapper around `gsort` and makes no effort to keep entries in their appropriate hierarchy.
+Much better to use [GenomeTools'](http://genometools.org/) `gt gff3 -sort -addids no -retainids ...` or the [GFF3toolkit](https://github.com/NAL-i5K/GFF3toolkit), which both know what a GFF file is supposed to look like.

 stacksExtractStats.pl